 Surgery or other procedures

 Valvuloplasty might be done even if you don't have symptoms.
-But not everyone with mitral valve stenosis is a candidate for balloon valvuloplasty.
-Talk to your doctor to decide whether it's an option for you.
+But not everyone with mitral valve stenosis is a candidate for the procedure.
+Talk to your provider to decide whether it's an option for you.

 Mitral valve replacement.
-If the mitral valve can't be repaired, surgery may be recommended to replace the damaged valve.
+If the mitral valve can't be repaired, surgery may be done to replace the damaged valve.
 The damage valve is replaced with a mechanical one or a valve made from cow, pig or human heart tissue.
-A valve made from animal or human tissue is called a biological tissue valve).
+A valve made from animal or human tissue is called a biological tissue valve.

 Biological tissue valves break down over time and may need to be replaced.
 People with mechanical valves need lifelong blood thinners to prevent blood clots.
-Your doctor will discuss with you the benefits and risks of each type of valve to choose the best option for you.
+Together you and your health care provider should discuss the benefits and risks of each type of valve to choose the best option for you.

 Lifestyle and home remedies

-Lifestyle changes can help improve your heart health.
-If you have mitral valve stenosis, your doctor may recommend that you:
+Lifestyle changes can help improve heart health.
+If you have mitral valve stenosis, your health care provider may recommend that you:

 - Limit salt.
-Salt in food and drinks may increase pressure on your heart.
+Salt in food and drinks may increase pressure on the heart.
 Avoid high-sodium foods.
 Don't add salt to food.
 Read food labels and ask for low-salt dishes when eating out.

 - Maintain a healthy weight.
 If you are overweight or have obesity, your health care provider might recommend that you lose weight.
 Ask your provider what a healthy weight is for you.

-- Cut back on alcohol and other stimulants.
-Heavy alcohol use, caffeine, nicotine and other stimulants can cause your heart to beat faster.
+- Limit alcohol and other stimulants.
+Heavy alcohol use, caffeine, nicotine and other stimulants can cause the heart to beat faster.
 Stimulants can make irregular heart rhythms, also called arrhythmias, worse.

-- Get regular exercise.
-How long and hard you're able to exercise may depend on the severity of your condition and the intensity of exercise.
-But everyone should engage in at least low-level, regular exercise.
-Ask your doctor for guidance before starting to exercise, especially if you're considering competitive sports.
+- Ask about exercise.
+How long and hard you're able to exercise may depend on the severity of mitral valve stenosis and the intensity of exercise.
+Talk to your health care provider about the amount and type of exercise that's best for you, especially if you're considering competitive sports.
 People with severe mitral stenosis should not play competitive sports.

 - Get regular health checkups.
 Regular visits with a health care provider are important if you have mitral valve stenosis.
 You'll need an echocardiogram at least every year.
-If you frequently feel your heart racing, get medical help.
+If you frequently feel your heart pounding or beating fast, get medical help.
 Fast heart rhythms that aren't treated can quickly get worse in people with mitral valve stenosis.

-Women with mitral valve stenosis and want to become pregnant, it's important to talk with a health care provider first.
+If you have mitral valve stenosis and want to become pregnant, it's important to talk with a health care provider first.
 Pregnancy causes the heart to work harder.
-How a heart with mitral valve stenosis tolerates the extra work depends on the degree of stenosis and how well the heart pumps.
-If you're pregnant and have mitral valve stenosis, your doctors should closely monitor you.
+How a heart with mitral valve stenosis handles the extra work depends on the degree of valve narrowing and how well the heart pumps.
+If you are pregnant and have mitral valve stenosis, your care providers should closely monitor you.
 A health care provider can explain which medications are safe to take during pregnancy.
 You and your provider also can discuss whether a procedure is needed to treat a heart valve condition before pregnancy.

 Preparing for your appointment

-Your family doctor may be the first to think you may have mitral valve stenosis.
-After your initial appointment, your doctor may refer you to a cardiologist.
+Your primary care provider may be the first to think you have mitral valve stenosis.
+After your first appointment, your provider may refer you to a cardiologist.

 Here's some information to help you prepare for your appointment.